jepler/cr100/README.md

 ## DAC resistors

-On the test monitor 440Ω & 660Ω resistances give good luminance levels though the top voltage ends up slightly out of spec at around 750mV.
+On the test monitor 510Ω & 680Ω resistances give good luminance levels and are close to the VGA voltage spec.

 ## Inspiration; Software & Hardware I Studied